 Board of Directors

-CHAIR-ELECT: Robin Corak
+CHAIR: Robin Corak

 Serving as Multi-Service Center’s Chief Executive Officer since 2012, Robin Corak has 20 years of experience in the non-profit management field.
 In addition to overseeing all aspects of a large, complex non-profit organization, Robin serves on a variety of local and national boards including the Federal Way Chamber of Commerce, Federal Way Advancing Leadership, South King County Council of Human Services, National Community Action Foundation, and the Washington State Community Action Partnership.
 Mrs. Corak has a Masters Degree in Organizational Management and is certified as a Housing Development Finance Professional and a Washington state Long Term Care Ombuds.
 She is also a graduate of the University of Washington Evans School Non-Profit Leadership Executive Institute.
 Mrs. Corak is a member of the Forbes Non-Profit Council and has received multiple leadership awards including Advancing Leadership’s” Bob Wroblewski Servant Leadership Award” (2017) and the Federal Way Soroptomist’s “Woman of Distinction” Award (2015).

-VICE CHAIR: Greg Garcia
+CHAIR-ELECT: Greg Garcia

 Greg Garcia is the managing broker and owner of Citylight Financial, Inc., dba Citylight Home Loans, he has dedicated his professional life in helping borrowers give safe and sound mortgage loans.
 He has extensive experience with acquiring the correct mortgage loan for you and can help strategize the best home financing.
 Most of Greg’s business comes from referrals that are satisfied with his work.
 Greg is fluent in both Spanish and English and is a problem solver by nature.
 He is known for his perseverance to find a solution for every problem.
 People appreciate the easy communication and his friendly and positive attitude.